liborty/TokenCrypt/README.md

 The options mean, respectively: -h help, -x test for hex files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
 The tests for hex and base64 tests are now optional.
 They only need to be invoked when the input directory contains such files.
 Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.

 Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
+Thus
-Thus `./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
+`./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
 There is no recursive descent into subdirectories.

-The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories, the overall compression percentage rate and the total number of files encrypted.
+The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories, the total compressed size as a percentage of the original size, and the total number of files encrypted.
+The compression to 50% will exactly compensate for the creation  of the encryption keys.

-The quiet flag cancels this report.
+The quiet flag -q cancels the report.
-The verbose flag adds the details of compressing each file.
+The verbose flag -v adds the details of compressing each file.
 Setting both flags, contradictory as that may seem, turns on the individual files reports and turns off the final summary.
-The encryption stage is so unproblematic that it does not need any reports.
+The encryption itself is so unproblematic that it does not need any reports.

-Purpose: ncrpt (encrypt without vowels) executes the tasks of encoding recognition, compression selection, compression, key generation, key saving and encryption.
+Summary: ncrpt (encrypt without vowels) executes the tasks of encoding recognition, compression selection, compression, key generation, key saving and encryption.

 `dcrpt path/dirname_key path/dirname_crp`

-is the inverse of `ncrpt`.
+is the inverse of `ncrpt`, i.e. its operations are carried out in exactly the reverse order.
 It uses the keys in  `path/dirname_key` to decrypt their corresponding files, recognised by the same name in `path/dirname_crp`.
-All the decrypted results are written into `./dirname_org` (under the current directory).
+So, never rename an encrypted file, unless you rename its corresponding key file as well!
+The two directories must always match.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed.

+The results are written into `./dirname_org` (under the current directory).

-Purpose: dcrpt, (decrypt without vowels) matches the keys, decrypts the binary files with them, selects the right decompression methods, decompresses, thus reconstructing the contents of the original directory.
+Summary: dcrpt, (decrypt without vowels) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus reconstructing the contents of the original directory.

 `crptest` optionally performs an automated overall test, checking that not a single byte was corrupted anywhere.